qian256/HoloLensMediaCaptureRawSensor/README.md

 	......
 </Capabilities>
 ```
 4. Deploy to HoloLens.
-Use clicker or air tap to Start/Stop the raw sensors
+Use **clicker** or **air tap** to Start/Stop the raw sensors

+Note: You **MUST** stop the raw sensors before quitting the application.
+Otherwise the raw sensors will not be able to properly run for HoloLens SLAM.
+You will need to **RESTART** HoloLens if that happens.

 ## Note